vnsteven/quanttine/README.md

 ## Login as a student :

-- Sign up with code school :
+- Sign up with code school : 1762

 ## Login as a school :

-- email : school@yopmail.fr
+- email : marlokuhlman@konopelski.name
 - password : password

 *The python script to scan qr code data can be found here: https://github.com/ryanzidago/qr_code_scanner*